-Fire official: 24 passengers stuck on Maryland roller coast
+Rescuers pluck passengers from stuck roller coaster

-BALTIMORE (AP) — Authorities say 24 people are stuck in midair on a stalled roller coaster at an amusement park outside of Washington, D.C.
+BALTIMORE (AP) — An amusement park roller coaster featuring a “cobra roll,” ”sidewinder loop,” and “countless swift reversals” stalled Thursday evening outside of Washington, D.C., leaving 24 riders stuck 100 feet (30 meters) up in the air.

-Prince George’s County Fire/EMS spokesman Mark Brady said on his Twitter account that the riders became stuck around 5:30 p.m.
-Thursday at Six Flags America in Largo, Maryland.
+Prince George’s County Fire/EMS spokesman Mark Brady said on his Twitter account that the riders came to a standstill about 5:30 p.m. at Six Flags America in Largo, Maryland.

-The Berwyn Heights volunteer fire department said in a tweet that the cars of Joker’s Jinx are 100 feet (30 meters) off the ground.
-Helicopter video from WJLA-TV shows six cars.
+The Berwyn Heights volunteer fire department said in a tweet that the cars of Joker’s Jinx were 100 feet (30 meters) off the ground.
+Helicopter video from WJLA-TV showed six cars.

-Brady says the riders do not appear to be in distress.
-He says the department’s high-angle team is developing a rescue plan.
+TV video showed firefighters in a rescue bucket talking with the passengers, none of whom appeared to be in distress, Brady said.

 Most Read Stories